edemaine/comingle/README.md

 # Comingle

-**Comingle** is an online meeting tool whose goal is to approximate the advantages of in-person meetings.
+**Comingle** is an open-source online meeting tool whose goal is to approximate the advantages of in-person meetings.
-To this end, it provides the following key features:
+It **integrates web tools** in an open **multiroom** environment, with the following key features:

 * Subgroups of people can freely split off into separate discussions, by creating and jumping between **rooms** (something like physical tables).